 It was the middle of 2014 and I felt a scaly bump, I figured it would go away…….

 After 6 months and it didn’t disappear I went to my dermatologist.
 I will start by saying am VERY diligent about going to a skin doctor no matter where we’ve lived because there is a lot of skin cancer in my family history and I’ve had many moles removed myself because they’ve come back precancerous.
-I am all about prevention.
+I’m all about prevention.

-I was told by my dermatologist it was “just dermatitis” and to put this generic liquid on it to go away, that worked for a few months and then no matter what I did the scabby spot didn’t go away.
+I was told by my dermatologist it was “just dermatitis” and to put this generic liquid on it to go away.
+That worked for a few months and then no matter what I did the scabby spot didn’t go away.

-I ignored my gut that told me he was wrong.
+Ignored my gut that told me he was wrong.

 - I thought to myself “he must be right”, “he’s an expert, I’m not”

 - I ignored my instincts, my gut, that something was not right

 - I didn’t push for further tests, probably because I didn’t want my gut to be right….but it was